 In my original undergraduate thesis, I had identified only four male character types.
 The more films I have seen, I have since added two categories, or rather, divided two existing categories.
-The first of these is the Male Librarian as a Failure — sorry, never was that good with catchy titles — which I later split into two, giving full credence to the male version of the Liberated Librarian.
+The first of these is the Librarian as Failure — sorry, never was that good with catchy titles — which I later split into two, giving full credence to the male version of the Liberated Librarian.

 Rereading my thesis, I can see the idea there: